| Far East | ATLAS of Plucked Instruments |

 tobshuur

-wood front.
+- it may vary between makers.
 The back, sides and neck are painted.
-The

 |